ageweke/fortitude/README-erector.md

 advantages:

-* Dramatically faster: 40-60x faster (no, that's not a typo) than Erector at rendering real-world Web pages (in fact, Fortitude appears to be the fastest general-purpose Rails rendering engine, running 10%-40% faster than even ERb/ Erubis);
+* Dramatically faster: 40-60x faster (no, that's not a typo) than Erector at rendering real-world Web pages (in fact, Fortitude appears to be the fastest general-purpose Rails rendering engine, running 10%-40% faster than even ERb/Erubis);
 * Dramatically less garbage generation: produces ≤10% as much garbage when rendering a page (and about 50% as much garbage as ERb/Erubis);
 * Full, complete native HTML5 support (with selectable X/HTML4.01 Strict/Transitional/Frameset doctypes);